Investment Banking in Germany

 Under the activity of financial intermediation, there are three sub-categories – financial advisory, primary market, and secondary market.

-- Financial Advisory: Under financial advisory, German investment banks mainly provide M&A advisory services where companies having similar intention to create synergies in mergers and acquisitions.
-Other than mergers and acquisitions, investment banking in Germany also provide equity capital markets advisory and debt capital markets advisory and show their clients about how to go for equity, bonds, and structured products.
-Other than these main two, they also provide a gamut of services which include syndicated loans, risk management advisory, a financial advisory in venture capital and private equity, and rating advisory.
+- Financial Advisory: Under financial advisory, German investment banks mainly provide M&A advisory services where companies having similar intention to create synergies in M&A. Other than mergers and acquisitions, investment banking in Germany also provide equity capital markets advisory and debt capital markets advisory and show their clients about how to go for equity, bonds, and structured products.
+Other than these main two, they also provide a gamut of services which include syndicated loansSyndicated LoansA loan syndication is an arrangement in which multiple lenders pool their resources to lend to a single entity.
+It is done to meet a borrower's large requirements, and the lenders are typically banks and other financial institutions., risk management advisory, a financial advisory in venture capital and private equity, and rating advisory.

 These services may vary depending on the AUM of the banks and the types of clients they serve.